mjordan/islandora_bagger/README.md

 # Islandora Bagger

-Command-line tool to generate [Bags](https://en.wikipedia.org/wiki/BagIt) for objects using Islandora's REST interface.
+Tool to generate [Bags](https://en.wikipedia.org/wiki/BagIt) for objects using Islandora's REST interface.
 Specific content is added to the Bag's `data` directory and `bag-info.txt` file using plugins.
 Bags are compliant with version 0.96 of the BagIt specification.

 This utility is for Islandora 8.x-1.x (CLAW).
 For creating Bags for Islandora 7.x, use [Islandora Fetch Bags](https://github.com/mjordan/islandora_fetch_bags).